niyogilab/scripts/jeff/README.md

 Each one should have an `examples` directory with valid inputs and/or outputs you can try.

-Finally there's a top-level [default.nix]() to build everything at once, which is probably only useful to me.
+Finally there's a top-level [default.nix][2] to build everything at once, which is probably only useful to me.

 You can also run things without Nix, but you'll still need to read